suriya-3108/TRAINING/README.md

         9) Print second largest prime number of n and return the time taken to find the number(in seconds).
-## PROGRAM LIST

-        1) Create a file and write user inputted text into it.

-        2) Read a file and count the number of words in it.

-        3) Find a word and replace it with another word in a file.

-        4) Remove all the empty line from a text file.

-        5) Sort the lines of a file alphabetically and save it to the another file.

-        6) Search a specific text in a file and return the line number and count of occurences of a file.

-        7) Print prime number for the value n.

-        8) Largest prime number of n.

-        9) Print second largest prime number of n and return the time taken to find the number(in seconds).
 ## HOW TO RUN?

 To run any of the Python programs in this repository, follow these steps: